 3) Mobile tech boosts employee engagement, which translates into a better customer experience.

 A store team that's properly resourced with mobile tech not only has access to product specs and inventory availability, but also instructions for daily tasks and an overview of store KPIs.

-Typically, the store manager is the sole recipient this information, on the sole computer in the backroom.
-This info is then distributed to the rest of the store team.
+Typically, the store manager is the sole recipient of all this information, on the sole computer in the back room.
+It's then up to them to distribute it to the rest of the store team.

-But when store associates can access this information on their mobiles, a layer of back-and-forth is removed.
-No more running to the backroom, or the back office.
+But when store associates can access this information on their mobile devices, a layer of back-and-forth is removed.

 Accuracy of execution improves.
 Store teams can measure the impact they have have on store sales and can get the recognition they deserve.

 In transparent working environments, store associates are more engaged because they have a stronger sense of purpose.